-Encourage faculty who are writing letters of support to have your letter completed and submitted prior to October 21st if possible.
+Encourage faculty who are writing letters of support to have your letter completed and submitted prior to October 1st.

-Work with your medical schools to submit transcripts and your Dean’s Letter (MSPE) as close to October 21st as possible.
-We understand that some experiences (e.g. sub-I’s or A-I’s may not have been completed or grades will not be available- no worries).
+Work with your medical schools to submit transcripts and your Dean’s Letter (MSPE) as close to October 1st as possible.
+We understand that some experiences (e.g., sub-I’s or A-I’s may not have been completed or grades will not be available) - no worries

 If you experience difficulty in being able to submit your personal materials, or for others to complete their components to support your application, please contact us directly to discuss your circumstances (email@example.com) so that we can discuss how best to support you.